Signature-Sound-Vienna/encodings/README.md

 Each encoding is publicly licensed under the terms of the Creative Commons Attribution 4.0 (CC BY 4.0) license.
 Please refer to [LICENSE.md](LICENSE.md).

-Currently published encodings include orchestral scores for _An der schönen blauen Donau_, the Radetzky March, the _Kaiser-Walzer_, and the _Fledermaus_ overture.
+Currently published encodings include orchestral scores for _An der schönen blauen Donau_, the Radetzky March, the _Kaiser-Walzer_, and the _Fledermaus_ overture, and a piano reduction of _An der schönen blauen Donau_.
 Further encodings are being prepared for publication.

 Please reach out to @musicog for further information.